feliperubin/smartcities-healthcare/status.md

+## November, 13th 2018
+- Created the RSSI table on the iOS app.
+	- Need to check if it is working correctly.
+- Learned how to read the server application.

 ## October, 26th 2018
 - All beacons should appear on the 'real-time' monitor below.
 There were only two active in this example.